 - Gross income less than three times the median household income of the previous year

 - Under no requirement to hand over ownership to an entity that doesn’t meet income rules

 You’ll need to show that you are indeed worthy of the classification, and that can be tricky, especially when you’ve got external ties of any form or associate with a university.
-Once the USPTO acknowledges your entity size, you could find the right fit in the system.
+But if you do qualify, the savings can be very helpful.